kazookrazy/ENGL3085-Group6/booleanModifier.md

 ![Modifier menu](images/cropped-modifier-menu.png)
 5. You now have a boolean modifier added to "Cube".
 Now you must relate "Cube" (your larger cube) to "Cube.001" (your smaller cube).
 To do this, in the modifier you created, click the "Object" field.
 Then select "Cube.001".
 ![Object submenu](images/select-obj-modifier.png)
 6. The two objects are now related!
-Now you can start creating specialize shapes.
+Now you can start creating specialized shapes.

 ## Boolean Modes and how to view the modified shape
 Now that [setup](#setup) is complete and the [boolean modifier](#enabling-the-boolean-modifier) has been enabled, we are now ready to test and view each mode.
 We will start by figuring out how to view the modified shape.

+**Please try each of the following:**
 ### Viewing the shape and Difference Mode
 Since the shape is now modified, it doesn't appear any different currently.
 This is because the object "Cube" is related to (Cube.001) is still visible.
 To turn it invisible, click the eye icon  <img src = "images/eye_icon.png" class="icon"> next to "Cube.001" in the **Scene Collection** window.
 If done correctly, you should see something like this:
 ![Cube.001 Invisible](images/cube001_invis.png)